Mu-L/pycom/README.md

 # Pycom: A Python Compiler

 ## Don't use it for your own sanity
 ## Deprecated; lost motivation as it got too complex and I didn't feel like continuing.
 It also just doesn't work.
-Was a naive approach to building a compiler and I've learned a lot since.
+Was a naive approach to building a compiler I started when I was 14 and I've learned a lot in the year since.
 I'll leave it public as a sort of warning of what not do when taking up something like this.

 #### Supported platforms: Windows, Linux